pureblue-os/purebazaar/README.md

 ---

-This repo is a minimal fork of [kolunmi/bazaar](https://github.com/kolunmi/bazaar)
+This repo is a minimal fork of [kolunmi/bazaar](https://github.com/kolunmi/bazaar), go support the original project